Jakob Adler- 1st, Waramaug

 A freshman at Bates College, Jakob was a camper through Wilderness and now returns to the staff.
 He will help with tennis, basketball, canoeing and more!
 Jakob calls Los Angeles home.

 Jen Anderson- 15th, Store, Tutor (1st half)

-Jen, mother of Townes and wife of Tim, worked at Songadeewin for two summers.
-This will be her eleventh summer at Keewaydin helping with tutoring.
-Jen teaches 1st grade at the Marin Country Day School in the Bay Area of California.
+Jen, mother of Townes and wife of Tim, worked at Songadeewin for three summers.
+This will be her fifteenth summer at Keewaydin helping with tutoring, wangan room and store.
+Jen teaches kindergarten at the Marin Country Day School in the Bay Area of California.

-Originally from Michigan and a graduate of Hope College and Tufts University.
-Tim is currently a seventh and eighth-grade science teacher at Marin Country Day School, north of San Francisco.
+Originally from Michigan and a graduate of Hope College and Tufts University, Tim is currently a seventh and eighth-grade science teacher at Marin Country Day School, north of San Francisco.
 In Waramaug, he will take boys on hiking adventures, and explorations by canoe.
-He will be joined at camp by his wife, Jen, and their son, Townes (7 years old).
+He will be joined at camp by his wife, Jen, and their son, Townes (9 years old).